fluves/pywaterinfo/README.md

 ## Description

 pywaterinfo facilitates access to [waterinfo.be](https://www.waterinfo.be/), a website managed by the [Flanders Environment Agency (VMM)](https://en.vmm.be/) and [Flanders Hydraulics Research](https://www.waterbouwkundiglaboratorium.be/).
 The website provides access to real-time water and weather related environmental variables for Flanders (Belgium), such as rainfall, air pressure, discharge, and water level.
-The package provides functions to search for stations and variables, and download time series.
+The package provides functions to search for stations and variables, and to download time series and raster data.

 Check out the [documentation website](https://fluves.github.io/pywaterinfo/) for more information.